Career Profile

 Work

-My responsibilities included developing Gallium-based Mesa OpenGL/OpenGL ES drivers, kernel side command execution and memory management driver, and the display driver including the HDMI, DPI, and DSI encoder subdrivers.
+My responsibilities included developing a Gallium-based Mesa OpenGL/GLES driver, kernel side command execution and memory management driver, and the display driver including the HDMI, DPI, and DSI encoder subdrivers.

 One of the challenges of the VC4 architecture is the lack of MMU between the 3D engine and main memory shared with the ARM core.
 To ensure system security, I borrowed ideas from Google's NaCl and engineered my GLSL compiler backend to emit idiomatic shader assembly that I could easily validate in my Linux kernel driver.